November 30, 2023

 Before we dive into specifics, we need to understand the pricing structure, i.e. the flexibility you get with Onfleet and Track-POD.

-For the sake of this comparison, we’ll be looking at Onfleet’s and Track-POD’s most popular plans priced by the number of tasks you can carry out each month.
+For this comparison, we’ll be looking at Onfleet’s and Track-POD’s most popular plans priced by the number of tasks you can carry out each month.

 You pay $0.15 per order/task with Track-POD and $0.25 per order/task with Onfleet.

 In Track-POD, you also have the option to pay per driver.
 Then, the monthly cost of your 1-driver operation can be as low as $29/mo if paid annually (3,000 tasks).

 As you can see, both software options have some degree of pricing flexibility.
 Consider your operational needs and make a decision as to which pricing fits you best.

 Now, onto features.

 First of all, your last-mile delivery software is meant to take care of route planning & optimization.
 Time slots, predictive ETAs, and service time are some of the many sub-features that go into route planning.
 Let’s dive in.

 Onfleet offers map-based route planning, i.e. you can create orders right from the map.
 Track-POD, meanwhile, lets you import/create orders first and then drag-and-drop them from the map for routing.